 C++ to_string, to_ullong, and to_ulong Example

-Let us take an example to illustrate the tostring, toullong, and to_ulong function in C++.
+Let's consider an example to demonstrate the functionality of the tostring, toullong, and to_ulong functions in C++.

 Example